-The 2016 Senior Lien Bonds will be issued only as fully registered bonds.
-The 2016 Senior Lien Bonds will be issued in denominations that are integral multiples of \$5,000.
-The 2016 Senior Lien Bonds will be initially registered through a book-entry only system operated by The Depository Trust Company, New York, New York ("DTC").
-Details of payments of the 2016 Senior Lien Bonds when in the book-entry form and the book-entry only system are described in APPENDIX G-"DESCRIPTION OF BOOK-ENTRY ONLY SYSTEM."
-Except as described in APPENDIX G, beneficial owners of the 2016 Senior Lien Bonds will not receive or have the right to receive physical delivery of 2016 Senior Lien Bonds, and will not be or be considered under the Senior Lien Indenture to be the Registered Owners thereof.
-Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC Participant, the DTC Participant who will act on behalf of such beneficial owner to receive notices and payments of principal and interest on the 2016 Senior Lien Bonds and to exercise voting rights, and (ii) the records of DTC and, if such beneficial owner is not a DTC Participant, such beneficial owner's DTC Participant, to evidence its beneficial ownership of 2016 Senior Lien Bonds.
-As long as DTC or its nomince is the Registered Owner of 2016 Senior Lien Bonds, references herein to Bondholders or Registered Owners of such 2016 Senior Lien Bonds shall mean DTC or its nominee and shall not mean the beneficial owners of such 2016 Senior Lien Bonds.
+The 2017 Senior Licn Bonds will be issued only as fully registered bonds.
+The 2017 Senior Licn Bonds will be issued in denominations that are integral multiples of \$5,000.
+The 2017 Senior Lien Bonds will be initially registered through a book-entry only system operated by The Depository Trust Company, New York, New York ("DTC"): Details of payments of the 2017 Senior Lien Bonds when in the book-entry form and the book-entry only system are described in APPENDIX G -- "DESCRIPTION OF BOOK-ENTRY ONLY SYSTEM."
+Except as described in APPENDIX G; beneficial owners of the 2017 Senior Lien Bonds will not receive or have the right to receive physical delivery of 2017 Senior Lien Bonds, and will not be or be considered under the Senior Lien Indenture to be the Registered Owners thereof.
+Accordingly; beneficial owners; must rely upon (i) the procedures of DTC and, if such beneficial owner, is not a DTC Participant, the DTC Participant who will act on behalf of such beneficial owner to receive notices and payments of principal and interest on the 2017 Senior Lien Bonds and to exercise voting rights, and (ii) the records of DTC and, if such beneficial owner is not a DTC Participant, such beneficial owner's DTC Participant, to evidence its beneficial ownership of 2017 Senior Lien' Bonds.
+As long as DTC or its nominee is the Registered Owner of 2017 Senior Lien Bonds, references herein to Bondholders or Registered Owners of such 2017 Senior Lien Bonds shall mean DTC or its nominee and shall not mean the beneficial owners of such 2017 Senior Lien Bonds. . t.
+(1) A set of the se cand other bit with REDEMPTION PROVISIONS a constant de Optional Redemption Provisions.